Demonstrate high levels of skill and experience across scientific disciplines as a Chartered Scientist

 12 Coldbath Square

-Alternatively, you can apply through the Science Council on-line application system
+Alternatively, you can apply directly through the Science Council on-line application system.

 If your application is successful we will issue you with a certificate, your name will then be entered onto the Science Council's register of Registered Scientists and you will be able to use the designatory letters CSci.